National Association of Sessional GPs: Aims and objectives

 The group represents sessional GPs at a national level, provides support for members and for local sessional GP groups and chambers.
 The NASGP is involved in lobbying other medical organisations to ensure equitable representation of sessional GPs.

+Dr Richard Fieldhouse spoke on a panel at the British Medical Association’s sessional GP conference in 2023.
+He has represented sessional GPs at industry events by Pulse and Medscape UK.
+NASGP ran a stream for sessional GPs that featured a talk by Dr Tony Avery, NHS England’s National Clinical Director for Prescribing, at Medscape UK’s Guidelines Live 2023.

+Dr Fieldhouse has commented on GP issues in the national press including the BBC.